MighTy-Weaver/mighty-weaver.github.io/_pages/about.md

 ## About me

 Hi there!
 Welcome to my personal homepage.
-I'm a second year Ph.D.
+I'm a third year Ph.D.
 Student in [Computer Science and Engineering](https://cse.hkust.edu.hk/) at the [Hong Kong University of Science and Technology](https://hkust.edu.hk/) supervised by [Professor Yangqiu Song](https://www.cse.ust.hk/~yqsong/).
 I received my bachelor degree in Computer Science and Mathematics from the same institution in 2022, and I'm now funded by the [HKPFS](https://fytgs.hkust.edu.hk/scholarships/hong-kong-phd-fellowship-scheme) award.
 Currently, I'm in the San Francisco Bay Area for my internship at Amazon.com.

-This webpage is last updated on **2024/8/12**.
+This webpage is last updated on **2024/9/1**.

 ## Research Interest